syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started with .NET MAUI Chart control | Syncfusion
+title: Getting Started with .NET MAUI Sunburst Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI Chart (SfSunburstChart) control, its elements, and more.
+description: Learn here all about getting started with Syncfusion .NET MAUI Sunburst Chart control, its elements, and more.
 platform: maui
 control: SfSunburstChart
 documentation: ug
 ---

-# Getting Started with .NET MAUI Chart(SfSunburstChart)
+# Getting Started with .NET MAUI Sunburst Chart

 This section explains how to populate the sunburst chart with data, a title, data labels, a legend, and tooltips, as well as the essential aspects for getting started with the sunburst chart.

-## Creating an application using the .NET MAUI chart(SfSunburstChart)
+## Creating an application using the .NET MAUI Sunburst Chart

 1. Create a new .NET MAUI application in Visual Studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfSunburstChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts and then install it.
+To add SfSunburstChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.SunburstChart and then install it.
-3. To initialize the control, import the Chart namespace.
+3. To initialize the control, import the Sunburst Chart namespace.
 4. Initialize [SfSunburstChart]().

 {% tabs %}